Beigang Cattle Market

 北港牛墟

-Due to the mechanization of farming in Taiwan, such as the use of mechanical tillers and freight vehicles, traditional farming with oxen has gradually been replaced.
-The social value of oxen has significantly diminished, and thus the importance of cow markets and cow traders has also lessened.
-The Beigang Cattle Market is one of the last two remaining cattle markets in Taiwan, located by the Beigang River, on the west side of the Beigang Bridge.
-It opens early in the morning on the 3rd, 6th, and 9th days of the lunar calendar and closes at noon.
-In the past, the highest trading volume reached as many as a thousand heads of cattle.
-Although there are now fewer cattle transactions, the market remains a favorite for local farmers and tourists alike to leisurely browse, offering daily necessities, snacks, arts and crafts, and second-hand electrical tools.
+Due to the current mechanization of agriculture in Taiwan, with the introduction of machinery such as tractors and cargo trucks gradually replacing traditional oxen, the social value of oxen has significantly diminished.
+Consequently, the importance of cattle markets and cattle traders has also declined.
+The Beigang Cattle Market is one of the last two remaining cattle markets in Taiwan, located by the Beigang River, west of the Beigang Bridge.
+The market opens early on the 3rd, 6th, and 9th of each lunar month and closes at noon.
+In the past, the highest trading volume reached up to a thousand head of cattle, but although there are now few cattle sold, it remains a favorite bustling market for local farmers and tourists alike, offering daily necessities, snacks, cultural items, and second-hand electrical tools.

 Recommended Hotel Bookings